 in the walls.
 These are where the horizontal and

 To the left of the throne room are several more pantries where the household dishes were kept.
 These people must have lived well, for over six thousand terracotta pots and pans of at least 23 different shapes were found (2,853 drinking cups in one room alone!).
 Many of these are still in situ, baked by the fire into the ground and many more are in the museum.
 They must have had some good parties!

-back along the passage you come to a lobby with the
+is a lobby with the

 remains of 20 or more large jars which had contained